 Interest expense.
-Interest expense was less than \$1 million for the quarter ended July 31, 2011, compared to \$8 million for the quarter ended August 1, 2010.
-Interest expense was \$4 million for the nine months ended July 31, 2011, compared to \$27 million for the nine months ended August 1, 2010, which represents a decrease of \$23 million or 85%.
+Interest expense was \$1 million for the quarter ended January 29, 2012, representing ongoing commitment fees related to our revolving credit facility, compared to \$3 million for the quarter ended January 30, 2011.
 The decrease was primarily due to the redemption of the remaining \$230 million aggregate principal amount of our outstanding senior subordinated notes in the quarter ended January 30, 2011.

 Loss on extinguishment of debt.
-During the nine months ended July 31, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
+During the quarter ended January 30, 2011, we redeemed \$230 million aggregate principal amount of our senior subordinated notes.
 The redemption of the senior subordinated notes resulted in a loss on extinguishment of debt of \$19 million.
-During the nine months ended July 31, 2011, we replaced our existing revolving credit facility with a new revolving credit facility.
-This resulted in a loss on extinguishment of debt of \$1 million, primarily related to the write-off of debt amortization costs.
-During the nine months ended August 1, 2010, we redeemed \$318 million aggregate principal amount of our senior fixed rate notes and the remaining \$46 million aggregate principal amount of our senior floating rate notes.
-The redemption of the senior fixed rate notes and senior floating rate notes resulted in a loss on extinguishment of debt of \$24 million during the nine months ended August 1, 2010.
 See Note 5 to the Unaudited Condensed Consolidated Financial Statements of this Quarterly Report on Form 10-Q.

 Other income (expense), net.
 Other income (expense), net includes interest income, foreign currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
-Other income, net was \$1 million for the nine months ended July 31, 2011, compared to other expense, net of \$2 million for the nine months ended August 1, 2010, respectively.
-The increase to other income, net for the nine months ended July 31, 2011, compared to other expense, net for the nine months ended August 1, 2010 is primarily attributable to a decrease in foreign currency losses, and an increase in interest income due primarily to higher cash balances compared to the same period in prior year.
+Other expense, net was \$1 million for the quarter ended January 29, 2012.
+The increase to other expense, net for the quarter ended January 29, 2012, compared to other expense, net for the quarter ended January 30, 2011 is primarily attributable to an \$1 million impairment of a cost method investment and a \$1 million impairment of a loan to the same cost method investee, as well as an \$1 million increase in foreign currency losses, partially offset by a \$2 million allocation of insurance proceeds received relating to claims arising out of the flooding in Thailand.

 Provision for income taxes.
-We recorded income tax expense of \$1 million and \$4 million for the quarter and nine months ended July 31, 2011, respectively, compared to \$4 million and \$17 million for the quarter and nine months ended August 1, 2010, respectively.
-The tax expense for the quarter ended July 31, 2011 included a benefit of \$3 million due to a change in estimate on realizability of certain U.S. tax credit carryforwards, and the tax expense for the nine months ended July 31, 2011 also included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit.
-The provision for the nine months ended August 1, 2010 included a \$6 million charge to write down our Malaysian deferred tax assets after the Malaysian government granted us a tax holiday in February 2010 on our qualifying income.
-The holiday is effective for ten years beginning with our fiscal year 2009.
+We recorded an income tax provision of \$5 million for the quarter ended January 29, 2012 compared to \$1 million for the quarter ended January 30, 2011.
+The tax expense for the quarter ended January 30, 2011 included a benefit of \$3 million from U.S. legislation enacted in the first quarter of fiscal year 2011 retroactively reinstating the research and development tax credit.
+The remaining difference of \$1 million is primarily due to change in the jurisdictional mix of income in the quarter.